E.T. (song): Reception

 The video received positive reviews from critics.
 Willa Paskin of New York magazine praised Perry's looks in the video as "detailed, outlandish, [and] semi-gorgeous rainbow-kabuki".
 Kara Warner from MTV News also praised her appearance in the video, calling her an "angelic alien princess".
 She also felt the video was Perry's "most complex, stylized and out-there video production yet".
 Joseph Brannigan Lynch of Entertainment Weekly felt that West's rap verses helped the song top the Billboard Hot 100, and called the video an "awesomely bizarre sci-fi video, which impressively resists any obvious Spielberg references".
 Matthew Perpetua from Rolling Stone described the video as "a sequel to Avatar or a Katy Perry video game", and felt the song and video were "a bold move away from Perry's usual silliness and sexuality".
 Los Angeles Times described the video as a "sweeping visual manifestation".
-In a more negative review, Sal Cinquemani from Slant Magazine criticized Perry, saying she looked like an "animated video-game character", while saying West was a "non-presence".
+In a more negative review, Sal Cinquemani from Slant Magazine criticized Perry, saying she looked like an "animated video-game character" while saying West was a "non-presence".
 Cinquemani later went on to say: "It's a step up from bras that shoot whipped cream and fireworks, but this is ultimately Sigimondi's vision, and it's far from her finest five minutes."
 At the 2011 MTV Video Music Awards, the video for "E.T." won awards for Best Collaboration and Best Special Effects, while also receiving nominations for Best Art Direction, Best Direction and Best Editing.
 The video earned a nomination for Best International Artist Video at the 2011 MuchMusic Video Awards.

 Live performances and cover versions

 The song was included on the set list of the California Dreams Tour, Perry's second concert tour.
 Perry has also performed "E.T." at several venues, including a performance at Madison Square Garden in Manhattan on December 10, 2010, for Z100's Jingle Ball.
 The song was released as a free track on Katy Perry Revenge 2, a game for the iOS application Tap Tap.
 A lyrics video for the single was released on March 16, 2011.
 After playing "We Will Rock You", West performed "E.T." without Perry at the 2011 Coachella Valley Music and Arts Festival.
 Perry performed the single with West for the first time on the tenth season of American Idol on April 21, 2011.
 Carried by background dancers, she wore a flickering outfit and was joined by West, who was previously unannounced.

 An acoustic version of "E.T." was performed by VersaEmerge in May 2011 at The Fueled By Ramen Studios.
 On June 27, 2011, the video of a stripped-down cover of the song by the American pop punk/alternative rock band Yellowcard was featured in Billboard's Mashup Mondays series.

 In addition, the single was included on the setlists of Perry's Prismatic World Tour and Witness: The Tour, her third and fourth concert tours, respectively.

-The song was used as the opening number in her Las Vegas concert residency, Play.
+The song was also used as the opening number in her Las Vegas concert residency, Play.